HDLUtils/hdlregression/doc/src/gui.rst

 of the signals in a VCD format (Value Change Dump).

-When HDLRegression is called with GUI arguments and runnning with GHDL/NVC simulator it will create ``sim.vcd`` files inside every testcase run folder.
+When HDLRegression is called with GUI arguments and runnning with GHDL/NVC simulator it will create ``sim.vcd`` files inside every test case run folder.
 The VCD files can then be opened in a graphical wavefarm viewer such as GTKWave.

 .. code-block:: console